Tyrannosaur (film): Plot

-In a drunken rage, unemployed widower Joseph kicks his dog Bluey to death, which he immediately regrets.
-After burying Bluey, he goes to the post office, where he causes a confrontation with several Pakistani employees and later attacks three men who were teasing him at his local pub.
-After fleeing the pub, he hides in a second-hand shop, where a compassionate employee, Hannah, offers to pray for him.
-Joseph later returns home and encounters his six-year-old neighbor Samuel, who is forced to wait outside his own house while his mother is inside with her abusive boyfriend.
-The next morning, Joseph wakes up and goes to Hannah's shop where she tends to his injuries.
-Despite her compassion, he begins to berate and insult her.
-She listens to him without commenting but her eyes fill with tears.
+In a drunken rage, widower Joseph kicks his dog Bluey to death, which he immediately regrets.
+He then goes to the local post office, where he causes a confrontation with several Pakistani employees, and later attacks three men who were teasing him at his local pub.
+After fleeing the pub, he hides in a charity shop, where he meets a compassionate employee, Hannah.
+A devout Christian, she prays for him to let go of his troubles and find his way.

+Joseph returns home and encounters his six-year-old neighbour Samuel outside while his mother is inside with her abusive boyfriend.
+Later that evening, the Pakistani men from the post office surprise him and beat him unconscious.
+The following day, Joseph goes to Hannah's shop, where she tends to his injuries.
+Despite her kindness, he mocks her faith in God and insults her for not being able to have children, leaving her upset.
+She goes home, drinks wine and falls asleep.
+When her husband, James, arrives home and is unable to awaken her, he urinates on her.